Entrance requirements: graduate studies

 Audiology and Speech-Language Pathology

 Accreditation standards require that we limit the number of students in our program; as such, only students who have been formally admitted to graduate school can enroll in SHS graduate courses.
-Audiology receives an average of 22 applications each year; 6 to 8 students are accepted annually.
+Audiology receives an average of 35 complete applications each year; 6 to 8 students are accepted annually.
 Speech-language pathology receives an average of 100 applications each year; 20 to 25 students are accepted annually.

 GPA and GRE